 Tacos de Cochinita Pibil

 Like tacos de carnitas, tacos de cochinita pibil are pork tacos.
 Originally from the Yucatán Peninsula, they’re made from pork that’s been marinated in a strongly acidic citrus juice.
 The marinated meat is then wrapped in banana leaves before being slow-roasted in a píib or traditional earthen oven.

 Aside from being incredibly tender and juicy, this Yucatán specialty is citrusy in flavor and known for its burnt orange color derived from annatto seeds.
 The dish is traditionally associated with Merida and the Yucatán Peninsula but in Mexico City, one of the most popular places to try it is at Taqueria El Turix in Polanco.

-Tacos árabes is similar to pastor except the meat is flavored with Middle Eastern spices and indigenous central Mexican ingredients.
+Tacos árabes are similar to pastor except the meat is flavored with Middle Eastern spices and indigenous central Mexican ingredients.
 Another key difference is that the grilled pork in tacos árabes is wrapped in pita bread (pan árabe) or flour tortillas, and it isn’t served with any pineapple.

 Tacos de Birria / Quesabirria

 Birria is one of the signature dishes of Jalisco state and Guadalajara.
 It refers to a type of Mexican stew made from a spicy slow-cooked goat meat adobo with cumin, garlic, thyme, and bay leaves.